-The US Office of Personnel Management (OPM) manages Federal job postings, sets policy on government hiring procedures, and conducts background checks and security clearances.
+The US Office of Personnel Management (OPM) is an entity that manages federal job postings, sets policy on government hiring procedures, and conducts background checks and security clearances.

 Office of Personnel Management Overview

-The U.S. government Office of Personnel Management oversees the Federal civil service merit system and enforce fair practices in the management of personnel.
-The OPM manages health and other insurance programs for Federal employees and retirees, and pension benefits for retirees and their families.
+The U.S. government Office of Personnel Management oversees the federal civil service merit system and enforces fair practices in the management of personnel.
+The OPM manages health and other insurance programs for federal employees and retirees, and pension benefits for retirees and their families.

-They also provide management tools including training and development programs for Federal employees and agencies.
+They provide management tools including training and development programs for federal employees and agencies.

-Information about US Government jobs, Veteran’s resources, student opportunities, Federal employee and retiree resources, and policies for human resources practitioners and agencies is supplied by the OPM.
+The OPM also supplies information about US Government jobs, Veteran’s resources, student opportunities, federal employee and retiree resources, and policies for human resources practitioners and agencies.

-Search USAJobs by keyword, location, job category, salary range, and pay grade.
-Users can also search based upon eligibility for Federal employment.
+You can search USAJobs by keyword, location, job category, salary range, and pay grade.
+Users can also search based upon eligibility for federal employment.

 OPM provides special resources for veterans, military spouses, members of the National Guard and Reserves, students and recent graduates, senior executives, individuals with disabilities, families of overseas employees, Native Americans, Peace Corps, AmeriCorps, and Vista members,

-Students and recent graduates can browse an index of federal agencies from A - Z, and search for federal job titles by a list of college majors
+Students and recent graduates can browse an index of federal agencies from A to Z, and search for federal job titles by a list of college majors

 Individuals with Disabilities